Insurance when moving home

 - fragile items that aren’t professionally packed

 - your bike?

+You might find that you’ll need to take out additional cover to make up for any gaps or exclusions in your existing policy.
 In nearly all cases, cover is only valid if you use a professional, licensed removals company.
 DIY moves could invalidate your cover.

 Frequently asked questions

 Why do I need to compare if I can add to my existing policy?